elegoupil/graveler/README.md

  * favor publication from github as much as possible.
 Build and publish your package documentation on github with `pkgdown::build_site()`

- * share publication right with colleagues so that there's a back up plan to update the app if needed
+ * Share publication right with colleagues so that there's a back up plan to update the app if needed

- * once the application is published on the Rstudio server, document the name of the github repo for your app within Rstudio Connect metadata and use a specific URL before disseminating the app
+ * Once the application is published on the Rstudio server, document the name of the github repo for your app within Rstudio Connect metadata and use a specific URL before disseminating the app

+ * Do not hesitate to reach out to me for peer review! :)